Prosecutors charge five Proud Boys defendants with seditious conspiracy - NewsBreak

 The five Proud Boys members, including the group’s national leader, Enrique Tarrio, had been charged over the past year with conspiracy to obstruct an official proceeding and various other counts.

-Both of the types of conspiracy charges are punishable by up to 20 years in prison.
+Both types of conspiracy charges are punishable by up to 20 years in prison.

 Prosecutors earlier this year charged members of the right-wing Oath Keepers militia with seditious conspiracy.